 12+ After watching the movie versions of Their Finest by Lissa Evans and The Zookeeper's Wife by Diane Ackerman, I was pleased to track down the books in my local library.
 The librarian, however, quizzed me with an arched eyebrow, "They are large print editions, is that okay?"
 It felt like she was telling me the books were in simple-English.

 Where did I put my glasses?

-I do wear glasses, for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
+I wear glasses for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
 Like many middle-aged people, I find it a chore to continually change my glasses: distance, prescription sunglasses, reading glasses.

 Not to mention having to take them all off, so people one metre away from me are not a blur.
-Which often leads to the classic problem of, Where did I put my glasses!?
+This often leads to the classic question: Where did I put my glasses!?

 So it was a pleasant surprise when I started reading the large print editions of Their Finest and The Zookeeper's Wife and discovered I didn't need to move the books away from me.
 Both books nestled comfortably, eye strain-wise, in what I'd call a normal reading position.

 And I found I could read for longer.
 Usually, after ten to fifteen minutes of reading in bed, my eyes get a little tired, and sometimes I wake to find the book resting on my face.
 Not so with the large print editions (fortunately!).
 It was a joy to read whole chapters and sometimes two or more before succumbing to sleep.